rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 Whether the character is allowed to roll a different skill is always at the DM's discretion.

 ### Skill Bonus & Skill Points
 When a character levels up they gain skill points, which they may distribute among their skills.
 These represent a character's growth, training and experience.
-A character starts with **5 + their Inteligence Modifier** skill points at level 1, and gains **2 + their Inteligence Modifier** (min 2) every levelup after that.
+A character starts with **5 + their Inteligence Modifier** skill points at level 1, and gains **2** every even levelup and **2 + their Inteligence Modifier** (min 2) every odd level up.

 A character's skill bonus for any given skill can only reach up to the maximum defined in the following table.

-OBS: most likely this will need to change to 2 every levelup + INT mod every even level up

 ##### Maximum Skill Bonus per level
 | Level | Max Skill Bonus |